it-innovation/sam/doc/tutorial.rst

 -----------

 We have modelled a simple system with a data provider and some users.
-We have shown the using an object-capabilities model the system implements our desired security properties (e.g. that a user's files can't be access by other users).
+We have shown the using an object-capabilities model the system implements our desired security properties (e.g. that a user's files can't be accessed by other users).
 We also modelled an identity-based access control system and showed that it is able to provide the same security properties, although with more complexity.

 We then extended our scenario with a service (data-processing) provider.
 Using object capabilities the required security properties were proven again,